 Blockchain is a mystery to many but simply put, it records and stores data in a secure and immutable way.

-Originally, blockchain was just the computer science term for how to structure and share data.
-Today blockchains are hailed the “fifth evolution” of computing.
+Originally, Blockchain was just the computer science term for how to structure and share data.
+Today, Blockchains are hailed as the “fifth evolution” of computing.
 Blockchains are a novel approach to the distributed database.